mesosphere/konvoy-training/README.md

 konvoy deploy addons --yes
 ```

 As soon as your cluster is successfully deployed, the URL and the credentials to access your cluster are displayed.
+When you lauch your dashboard URL in your browser the first screen will ask you to select "login or generate token", select login and use the credentials provided.

 If you need to get this information later, you can execute the command below:
 ```bash